richardcornish/django-pygmentify/docs/usage.rst

 Again, because Django's template language is not Python, template tags expect either a string or a number as a keyword argument.
 Therefore, in instances when Pygments's ``HtmlFormatter`` constructor expects a Python data type, such as a string, number, boolean, or list, the value of the keyword argument should be the equivalent string or number.
 For example, pass ``'true'`` as the equivalent of ``True`` or ``'[...]'`` as the equivalent of ``[...]``.
 Numbers can be left as is.
 All keyword arguments are later coerced into Python data types.

-Please see Pygments's documentation for |htmlformatter| all available keyword arguments.
+Please see Pygments's documentation on the |htmlformatter| class for all available keyword arguments.

 .. |htmlformatter| replace:: ``HtmlFormatter``
 .. _htmlformatter: http://pygments.org/docs/formatters/#HtmlFormatter